First-order methods on bounded-rank tensors converging to stationary points: Introduction

-For bounded-rank tensors, Gao et al.~\cite[Example 1]{gao2025low} observed that low-rank tensor optimization still suffers from apocalypse at rank-deficient accumulation points $\tensM_{\leq\vecr}\setminus\tensM_{\vecr}$.
+For bounded-rank tensors, low-rank tensor optimization still suffers from apocalypse at rank-deficient accumulation points $\tensM_{\leq\vecr}\setminus\tensM_{\vecr}$; see~\cite[Example 1]{gao2025low}.
 Unfortunately, the aforementioned methods for~\cref{eq: problem (P)} are not apocalypse-free.
 In fact, provably finding stationary points on the set of bounded-rank tensors remains an open problem~\cite[Example 3.14]{levin2023finding}.
 One may consider generalizing existing apocalypse-free methods for matrices to tensors.
 However, the intricate geometry of low-rank tensors hinders generalization, making it much more elusive to circumvent apocalypse than matrices.
 Specifically, it experiences the following pains. \begin{enumerate} \item Since the Tucker rank is an array rather than an integer, there exist points in $\tensM_{\leq\vecr}\setminus(\tensM_{\vecr}\cup\tensM_{<\vecr})$ such that some modes of a tensor are of full rank and the others are rank deficient.
 As a consequence, Tucker tensor varieties fail to satisfy the general assumptions in the framework~\cite{olikier2023first} tailored for stratified sets, and the developed theoretical results can not be simply generalized to tensors.
 In addition, practical optimality conditions for such points remain unknown. \item In contrast with the set of bounded-rank matrices, the metric projection onto the tangent cone of $\tensM_{\leq\vecr}$ does not enjoy a closed-form expression, necessitating approximate projections. \item Optimization methods via parametrizations of $\tensM_{\leq\vecr}$ no longer guarantee to find stationary points~\cite{levin2024effect,gao2024desingularization}.
-Specifically, second-order stationary points of the lifted problem do not necessarily map to stationary points of~\cref{eq: problem (P)}, as shown in~\cite[\S 4.3]{gao2024desingularization}.
+For instance, one may reformulate~\cref{eq: problem (P)} as a lifted problem by directly optimizing over the factors in Tucker format, in a same fashion as matrix case.
+However, the parametrization introduces non-uniqueness and degeneracies, and second-order stationary points of the lifted problem do not necessarily correspond to stationary points of~\cref{eq: problem (P)}, as shown in~\cite[\S 4.3]{gao2024desingularization}.
 As a result, the desirable properties of parametrizations of low-rank matrices no longer hold for tensors. \end{enumerate}

 \paragraph{Contribution} We propose first-order methods on Tucker tensor varieties that are able to accumulate at stationary points.
 To this end, two components are central to our methods: appropriate search directions and rank-decreasing mechanisms.